Reducing air pollution is something we should all take seriously.

 Step 4: Locate the Converter

-The unit will be somewhere towards the middle or end of your exhaust pipes.
+The unit will be somewhere toward the middle or end of your exhaust pipes.
 It will be in the form of a rounded or squared device—hard to miss.

 Step 5: Examine the Fit